bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 ![Settings](../images/AzdoVMSSBicep/8.png)

-We can now continue reading docs, see what we want, and set stuff untill we have something like this
+We can now continue reading docs, see what we want, and set stuff until we have something like this

 ```Bicep
 resource vmss 'Microsoft.Compute/virtualMachineScaleSets@2022-03-01' = {